Fire and rescue services

 Flights could be delayed or cancelled at short notice.
 Check with your airline before travelling to the airport.

 All land borders with countries neighbouring Yemen, seaports and airports may close at short or without prior notice.
 Check with local authorities before travelling to the border.
-Check our travel advice for Saudi Arabia and Oman, which have land borders with Yemen.
+Check our travel advice for Saudi Arabia and Oman, which share land borders with Yemen.

-You should also check with your airline for the latest information on the airline's own boarding requirements.
+Check with your airline for the latest information on the airline's own boarding requirements.

 Women can be subject to strict family controls and may be stopped from leaving the country.